SMS Privacy offers anonymous phone numbers, that can be used online, with no identity required.

 This system works great!
 But there is still value in having a much cheaper fully-automated system using the API provider, so I offer users the choice.

-The original SMS API system is available as "virtual numbers", and the Android phone system has been superseded by a more reliable "physical numbers" service.
+The original SMS API system is no longer available, and the Android phone system has been superseded by a more reliable "physical numbers" service.